IBM/MAX-Training-Skeleton/README.md

  data_preparation/
 ```

-- `train_max_model` - The training script that the end-user will run to train the model.
+- `train_max_model.py` - The training script that the end-user will run to train the model.
 This is the core of the training framework.
-- `train_max_model` - The user must run this script to configure model training prior to running `wml_train.py`.
+- `setup_max_model_training.py` - The user must run this script to configure model training prior to running `wml_train.py`.
 - `requirements.txt` - Identifies prerequisite packages
 - `max-...-training-config.yaml` - The model-specific configuration file that `wml_train.py` uses to perform model training.
 The end-user updates this file using `wml_setup.py`.
 - `sample_training_data/` - This dicrectory contains optionally a small training data set that the end-user can use to train the model. (to understand the flow etc)